-Staff members in the Office of Disability Services can consult with students to help them develop an effective way of addressing the issue in order to reach a positive solution.
-If a student is unable to address the individual directly, is unsatisfied with the outcome, or feels that he/she is experiencing discrimination because of a disability, the student should bring his/her concerns to the attention of the Office of Disability Services Director.
+Staff members in the Office of Disability Services can consult with students to help them develop an effective way of addressing the issue in order to reach an effective resolution.
+If a student is unable to address the individual directly, is unsatisfied with the outcome, or feels that he/she is experiencing discrimination because of a disability, the student should bring those concerns to the attention of the Office of Disability Services Director.

 Student Complaints of Discrimination on the Basis of Disability